 That may sound intimidating but trust me, it’s worth it.
 The loan can be as small as $500 on up to $1700.
 Payments start as low as $25 a month***.
 The thing is, you don’t get the money right away.

 “It’s not something like a payday loan, which has a whole lot of baggage,” said Billick.
 “It is a loan put in your name, but it’s backed by a certificate of deposit.”

-You make regular monthly payments on the loan and they’re reported to the three major credit reporting companies – if you don’t pay, that’s reported to, so make sure you stay on top of it.
-Finally, at the end of the term, you get the money back.
+You make regular monthly payments on the loan and they’re reported to the three major credit reporting companies – if you don’t pay, that’s reported too, so make sure you stay on top of it.
+Finally, at the end of the term, you get your principal back.
 Don't worry, you read that right – you get the money back!

 As a result, you improve your credit score** by making payments, and you are also paying yourself the whole time!